zubkov-andrei/pg_profile/doc/pg_profile.md

 ## Using pg_profile
 ### Setting extension parameters
 You can define extension parameters in *postgresql.conf*.
 Default values:
 * _pg_profile.topn = 20_ - Number of top objects (statements, relations, etc.), to be reported in each sorted report table.
 Also, this parameter affects size of a sample - the more objects you want to appear in your report, the more objects we need to keep in a sample.
+The maximum value  is 100.
+Any greater values  will be lowered to 100.
 * _pg_profile.max_sample_age = 7_ - Retention time of samples in days.
 Samples, aged _pg_profile.max_sample_age_ days and more will be automatically deleted on next _take_sample()_ call.
 * _pg_profile.track_sample_timings = off_ - when this parameter is on, _pg_profile_ will track detailed sample taking timings.
 * _pg_profile.max_query_length = 20000_ - query length limit for reports.
 All queries in a report will be truncated to this length.
 This setting does not affect query text collection - during a sample full query texts are collected, thus can be obtained.